Otis Baskin, PhD

-Otis Baskin is professor of management at The Graziadio School where he served as Dean from 1995-2001.
-During his tenure as dean, The Graziadio School added more than $15 million to its endowment, raised $10 million for a new building at Malibu, achieved accreditation from AACSB International and was ranked one of the top 20 Executive MBA schools in the world by BusinessWeek.
-His academic career spans some 25 years, including deanships at two other universities and work with business schools in 17 countries.
+Dr. Otis Baskin is a Professor of Management at The Graziadio School where he served as Dean from 1995-2001.
+During his tenure as dean, The Graziadio School achieved accreditation from AACSB International, became the first business school to co-sponsor the Fortune 500 Forum, added more than $15 million to its endowment, raised $10 million for a new building at Malibu, and was ranked as one of the top 20 Executive MBA schools by both BusinessWeek and US News and World Report.
+His academic career spans more than 30 years, including deanships at two other universities and work with business schools in 17 countries.
 Baskin served on temporary assignment as Special Advisor to the President and CEO of AACSB International (2002-2004) where he led efforts to globalize the world's premier business school accreditation organization.

-Dr. Baskin is a frequent speaker to industry and executive groups, including The Conference Board, The Family Business Network (Europe), The Family Firm Institute and The World Knowledge Forum (Korea).
+A frequent speaker to industry and executive groups, Baskin has spoken to many influential organizations including The Conference Board, The Family Business Network (Europe), The Family Firm Institute and The World Knowledge Forum (Korea).
 He was the host of the nationally syndicated PBS television series on entrepreneurship, "We're In Business."
 Baskin was a Visiting Scholar at the University of Oxford for the Hilary Term, 1994 where he lectured and conducted research with multi-generation family-owned businesses in Europe.

 Leadership Strategies for Family Business (with Craig Aronoff), Marietta, GA: Family Enterprise Publishers, 2005.

 "Someday, All This Will Be Yours" (with Maryan Baskin), a training guide for family business service providers, Springfield, MA: MassMutual, 1994.